 About four minutes after that, Mason Marchment and Ty Dellandrea scored 14 seconds apart to get the Stars even.

-Dallas probably would have settled for overtime, but Faksa sent a rebound toward the net from a nearly impossible angle along the goal line in the final two minutes.
+Dallas probably would have settled for overtime, but Faksa sent a puck toward the net from a nearly impossible angle in the final two minutes.

 Faksa raised his arms as if he had scored, but play continued.
 It was stopped soon after, and replay showed the puck sneaking under the legs of Petr Mrazek and crossing the goal line before getting swept out by Chicago forward Jason Dickinson.